b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 [Base.first](https://docs.julialang.org/en/v1/base/collections/#Base.first)).

 > **_Note:_** Usually functions from Base package, like `Base.first` mentioned
-> above may be used in a shorter form (without the prefix), i.e. this:
+> above, may be used in a shorter form (without the prefix), i.e. this:
 > `first([1, 2, 3, 4])`.

 Anyway, as I wrote before if you don't want to use types then don't, Julia gives